 The first step in the ERP system selection process is to determine if the company actually needs ERP.
-If it is experiencing issues with disparate data and systems, communication disconnects between departments, operational inefficiencies and time lag, then it is a good time to consider purchasing an ERP system implementation serves as a potential remedy.
+If it is experiencing issues with disparate data and systems, communication disconnects among departments, operational inefficiencies and time lag, then an ERP system implementation serves as a potential remedy.

-Because there are so many different types of ERP systems, knowing your company's specific product, IT and operational infrastructure, and business goals is paramount before you begin looking at your options.
-Here are ten common ERP use cases that showcase how to choose your ERP software.
+Because there are so many different types of ERP systems, knowing the company's specific product, IT, operational infrastructure and business goals is paramount before beginning to looking at options.
+Here are nine common ERP use cases that show how to choose customized ERP software.

 A small company wants to improve its business processes, eliminate the cost and the data inconsistencies of multiple systems, and improve operational efficiencies.